openedx/paragon/docs/decisions/0009-usage-of-react-bootstrap.rst

 ADR 5 Made the case for adoption of Reactstrap.
 ADR 8 abandoned the idea because adopting Reactstrap "comes at the cost of abstracting away raw html and introducing yet another API to learn and remember."
 Since then, we have added very few homegrown components.
 Designers and engineers are often needing components that exist in Bootstrap but not built as Paragon components.

-By not building these components ourselves and not adopting third-party react components, we are wasting time and generating confusion in the edX organization.
+By not building these components ourselves and not adopting third-party React components, we are wasting time and generating confusion in the edX organization.

 React-bootstrap is a mature component library with full coverage of Bootstrap components.
 Component design in react-bootstrap is similar to Paragon's more recent approach to component design reflected in Dropdown and Collapsible.
 We judge react-bootstrap to be a high-quality library with healthy activity.